Editors

 MORE GOOD STUFF!

+The short vee beam described in the book has a reasonable omnidirectional pattern with a maximum directivity in a line that bisects the angle between the legs.
+Good low-angle radiation is obtained when a horizontal antenna has a one wavelength height above ground.
+Below .5 wavelengths give marginal performance.
 For lower heights (.5 wavelengths and less), some improvement in low angle propagation can be had by tilting the leg ends below the center feed point.
 This will help improve DX but at the expense of the omni pattern not being as good and will increase the vertical pattern more skyward at a higher angle.

-Try it on higher frequencies too....EXPERIMENT
+Try it on higher frequencies too....EXPERIMENT!

 MORE BELOW!

-3 HALF WAVE LENGTH HORIZONTAL VEE PROJECT
+3 HALF WAVE LENGTH HORIZONTAL VEE

 Figure 1.